-4. SECURITY/SAFETY
+SECURITY/SAFETY 4

-While performing the Work, the Developers and Construction Managers shall promptly inform the Project Owner and University if the Developers and Construction Managers becomes aware of any security concerns and/or unsafe conditions.
+While performing the Work, the Developers and Construction Managers shall promptly inform the Project Owner and University if the Developers and 1.
+Construction Managers becomes aware of any security concerns and/or unsafe conditions.

+OCCUPANCY 5.

-5. OCCUPANCY PHASE
+PHASE

-1. Developers and Construction Managers shall coordinate with the Project Owner and University Contact regarding the occupancy of the Project including acquisition and installation of all moveable equipment.

-2. Developers and Construction Managers shall coordinate with the Project Owner and University Contact regarding development of a schedule for occupancy of the Project during the planning phase and updating of the schedule as necessary during the construction.
+- 1. Developers and Construction Managers shall coordinate with the Project Owner and University Contact regarding the occupancy of the Project including acquisition and installation of all moveable equipment. - 2.
+Developers and Construction Managers shall coordinate with the Project Owner and University Contact regarding development of a schedule for occupancy of the Project during the planning phase and updating of the schedule as necessary during the construction.

+WARRANTY 6.

-6. WARRANTY PHASE
+PHASE

-- 1. Developers and Construction Managers shall assist the Project Owner and University with any warranty issues arising during the first year following the date of substantial completion of the Project.
-Developers and Construction Managers shall prepare any warranty claims and coordinate with the Contractor and warranty provider to adequately address such warranty issues in a timely manner. - 2.
-Developers and Construction Managers shall use best efforts to deliver timely completion of warranty issues.
+1. Developers and Construction Managers shall assist the Project Owner and University with any warranty issues arising during the first year following the date of substantial completion of the Project.
+Developers and Construction Managers shall prepare any warranty claims and coordinate with the Contractor and warranty provider to adequately address such warranty issues in a timely manner.

+2. Developers a nd Construction Managers shall t use best efforts to delive timely completion / of v warranty issues.